 What are common monthly expenses?

 Common monthly expenses include rent or mortgage payments, utilities, food, cell phone bills, and loans or credit-card payments.
-Most of us also purchase clothes, meals or coffee to go, personal care products, medical insurance, and have transportation expenses, which may or may not include car payments and insurance.
+Many of us also purchase clothes, meals/beverages away from home, personal care products, medical insurance, and have transportation expenses, which may or may not include car payments and insurance.

 What are some hidden expenses you may have?